Maappers123123/Clinical-Video-Annotation-Tool/README.md

 scorer.py           The application itself
 ```

-You do **not** need to install anything manually beyond Python itself —
+You do **not** need to install anything manually beyond Python itself:
 `run.bat` / `run.sh` will set everything else up automatically the first
 time you run them.